 The interplay of short-term climate cooling adding to a long-term average global cooling resulted in a profound increase of origination probability.
 We found this effect to be consistent through time and across all studied groups.
 Previous studies on the relationship between temperature and origination came to ambiguous conclusions, ranging from a negative relationship (Mayhew et al., 2008), no relationship (Alroy et al., 2000; Prothero, 1999), to a positive one (Mayhew et al., 2012).
-Our results show that the relationship between origination rates and temperature are dependent on baseline conditions which were not considered in previous analysis frameworks.
+Our results show that the relationship between origination rates and temperature are dependent on baseline conditions which were not considered in previous analyses.
 The large effect size and the cascading nature of paleoclimate interactions might have obscured or even inverted any apparent relationship between temperature and origination.
 Explicitly accounting for dynamic interactions in future analysis frameworks will hence provide a more robust foundation to assess the relationship between Phanerozoic marine diversity and climate.
 This has been recently demonstrated for modern terrestrial and marine assemblages, where biodiversity responses to recent climate change were conditional on the baseline climate (Antão et al., 2020).

 Our results are remarkable as we expected to detect a weakened origination signal after cooling-cooling paleoclimate interactions due to the “common cause” hypothesis (Peters, 2005).
 Sampling biases caused by low sea levels arise from the removal of originating taxa from the fossil record or a shift of their detection to a later origination datum, leading to an artificially reduced origination probability.
 These extrinsic biases of fossil data cannot be addressed by sampling standardization (Peters, 2006).
 The large effect size of cooling-cooling paleoclimate interactions might hence even be an underestimation of the true magnitude.
-However, we only tested the effect of temperature on diversity and did not include other environmental parameters potentially affecting origination rates (e.g., sea-level, nutrient inputs).
-The large effect size found in this study is thus related to temperature estimates only and could potentially be less relevant when compared to other environmental parameters.
-Nevertheless, current research shows that temperature remains a significant predictor of origination rates after accounting for additional environmental parameters (Mayhew et al., 2012).
+However, we only tested the effect of temperature on origination rates and did not include other environmental parameters (e.g., sea-level, nutrient inputs), which could be more direct drivers of origination rates than temperature.
+Nevertheless, current research shows that temperature remains a significant predictor of biodiversity after accounting for additional environmental parameters (Mayhew et al., 2012).
 Further, temperature can act as a top-down effect, driving the change in other environmental parameters such as sea-level and shelf area weathering.
 Directly correlating temperature to origination rates, instead of fitting additional mediatory variables, might hence give a more precise estimate of the relationship between climate and origination dynamics.

 However, other abiotic factors affecting origination probability are not related to temperature.
 Continental fragmentation can drive the amount of geographic barriers to the movement of animals and hence allopatric speciation rates (Kiessling, 2010; J. W. Valentine & Moores, 1970; Zaffos et al., 2017).
 Our results show that this is particularly the case when a short-term increase in continental fragmentation follows on a long-term increase.
 Similarly, cooling-cooling paleoclimate interaction might result in a drop in eustatic sea level due to glaciation, leading to reduced continental shelf area and emerging barriers in this main habitat of the majority of the studied fossil groups.
 Increased habitat fragmentation and loss is correlated to the rate of ecological interactions (Schuler et al., 2017; Tilman, 1994; James W. Valentine, 1968) and speciation rates (Alroy, 2008; Mayr & O’Hara, 1986).
 Both variables used in our analysis, paleoclimate and continental fragmentation, thus share a common causal mechanism to drive origination probabilities.
-Our results may therefore support the importance of allopatric speciation through vicariance in the deep-time fossil record (Eldredge, 1971; Mayr, 1963; Stigall et al., 2017).
+Our results are therefore in line with allopatric speciation through vicariance in the deep-time fossil record (Eldredge, 1971; Mayr, 1963; Stigall et al., 2017).